 For example – doing a road trip from Broome to Uluru.
 I have been to Uluru but not yet Broome… do I count this as half a point?
 Or another, to spend New Years in New York, I have been to New York, and after battling the crowds on a boring Wednesday I have no desire to go back on one of the busiest days of the year… so do I just discard this one altogether?

-Then there are other items that I have done that aren’t even on the list, such as climb a volcano; an overnight hike; seen one of the wonders of the world (natural, ancient and normal); island hop through Croatia; learn how to make dumplings in Hong Kong; ski the Austrian Alps; watch baby turtles hatch on a beach; start a blog – just to name a few.
+Then there are other items that I have done that aren’t even on the list, such as climb a volcano; do an overnight hike; see one of the wonders of the world (natural, ancient and normal); island-hop through Croatia; learn how to make dumplings in Hong Kong; ski the Austrian Alps; watch baby turtles hatch on a beach; start a blog – just to name a few.

-In seeing the disparity between the list I wrote when I was 21 versus the list I have achieved, I am asking myself was there any point in writing a life/bucket list?
+In seeing the disparity between the list I wrote when I was 21 versus the list I have achieved, I asked myself was there any point in writing a life/bucket list?

-I look again at the list sitting in front of me, and I feel disheartened by how much I HAVEN’T done.
-Because I cant mark off on a piece of paper the amazing things I have done, I almost feel as though they aren’t valid.
+Looking again at the list sitting in front of me, and I feel disheartened by how much I HAVEN’T done.
+Because I can’t mark off on a piece of paper the amazing things I have done, I almost feel as though they aren’t valid.
 Have I been wasting my time doing things that weren’t my original plan or desire?
-Of course, that is ludicrous, because whoever regrets watching baby turtles hatch on a beach.
+Of course, that is ludicrous, because who regrets watching baby turtles hatch on a beach.
 No one.

 I am also looking at it and thinking, there are so many other things I want to do that aren’t on there.
 The person I have grown to be through experiences and adventure has very different aspirations to the 21-year-old who wrote this list.
 I wrote a post a while ago about how different Europe was from when I was 18 on my first visit to when I was 28.
 What had changed was me.
 Looking at this list, all I can see is how much I have changed and grown.
 Owning my own library seems a little silly now, especially as I prefer a minimalist lifestyle these days.
 And I am sure driving a Porsche would be cool… but is it worthy of a precious spot in my top 40 things to do with the rest of my life?
 Nope!